MicrosoftEdge/MSEdgeExplainers/AudioContextInterruptedState/explainer.md

 - `"interrupted"` -> `"closed"`.
   - The `AudioContext`'s state should move immediately to `"closed"` when `AudioContext.close()` is called.

 The state transition from `"suspended"` to `"interrupted"` should not happen automatically, due to privacy concerns.
 Doing this transition automatically every time an interruption occurs might unnecessarily expose too much information to web pages - e.g., when a phone call comes in.
-Given this, what should happen if an interruption happens while the `AudioContext` is in the `"suspended"` state?
-In this case, an internal boolean flag, let's say `"is_interrupted"`, should be set and the AudioContext should remain in the `"suspended"` state, even though it is interrupted behind the curtains.
+To prevent fingerprinting in this scenario, an internal boolean flag, let's say `"is_interrupted"`, should be set and the AudioContext should remain in the `"suspended"` state, even though it is interrupted behind the curtains.
 However, calling [`AudioContext.resume()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-resume) should trigger the state change from `"suspended"` to `"interrupted"` if the interruption is still active.
 Therefore, while in the `"suspended"` state with an ongoing interruption:
 - Calling `AudioContext.resume()` would return a rejected promise and transition to the `"interrupted"` state;
 - Calling `AudioContext.suspend()` is a NOOP;